a16z-infra/companion-app/README.md

 a.
 Create a Twilio account.

 b.
-Once you created an account, create a Twilio phone number.
+Once you have created the account, create a Twilio phone number.

 c.
-On [Twilio dashboard](https://console.twilio.com/), scroll down to the "Account Info" section and paste `Account SID` value as `TWILIO_ACCOUNT_SID`, `Auth Token` as `TWILIO_AUTH_TOKEN` in `.env.local`
+On the [Twilio dashboard](https://console.twilio.com/), scroll down to the "Account Info" section and paste `Account SID` value as `TWILIO_ACCOUNT_SID`, `Auth Token` as `TWILIO_AUTH_TOKEN` in `.env.local`

 d.
-[Optional] If you are running the app locally, use [ngrok](https://ngrok.com/docs/getting-started/#step-2-install-the-ngrok-agent) to generate a public url that can forward the request to your localhost.
+[Optional] If you are running the app locally, you will need to generate a public URL that can forward a request to your `localhost`.
+This can be done using [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client), an open source tunnelling tool, or [ngrok](https://ngrok.com/docs/getting-started/#step-2-install-the-ngrok-agent), a popular closed source tunnelling tool.

+For Tunnelmole:

+Install Tunnelmole with `curl -O https://install.tunnelmole.com/ckz05/install && sudo bash install`.
+(On Windows, download [tmole.exe](https://tunnelmole.com/downloads/tmole.exe))
+Then, run `tmole 3000` (replacing `3000` with the port number you are listening on if it is different).
+In the output, you'll see two URLs, one HTTP and a HTTPS URL.
+It's best to use the HTTPS URL for privacy and security, you probably don't want to open up your chats to unauthorized viewers by using the unencrypted HTTP URL!.

+For ngrok:

+Fist install ngrok [ngrok](https://ngrok.com/docs/getting-started/#step-2-install-the-ngrok-agent), then run `ngrok http 3000` to generate a public url that can forward the request to your localhost.
+Replace port `3000` with your port if its different.

 e.
-On Twilio's UI, you can now click on "# Phone Numbers" -> "Manage" -> "[Active numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/incoming)" on the left hand side nav.
+On Twilio's UI, you can now click on "# Phone Numbers" -> "Manage" -> "[Active numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/incoming)" on the left-hand side nav.

 f.
-Click on the phone number you just created from the list, scroll down to "Messaging Configuration" section and enter [your_app_url]/api/text in "A message comes in" section under "Webhook".
+Click on the phone number you just created from the list, scroll down to "Messaging Configuration" section and enter `[your_app_url]/api/text` in the "A message comes in" section under "Webhook".

 <img width="1062" alt="Screen Shot 2023-07-10 at 11 08 55 PM" src="https://github.com/a16z-infra/companion-app/assets/3489963/d7905f13-a83a-47f8-ac74-b66698d4292b">

 g.
 Add your Twilio phone number in `companions.json` under the companion you want to text with.
-Make sure you include area code when adding the phone number ("+14050000000" instead of "4050000000")
+Make sure you include the area code when adding the phone number ("+14050000000" instead of "4050000000")

 h.
 Now you can text the Twilio phone number from your phone and get a response from your companion.
 ### 7. Deploy the app

 #### Deploy to fly.io